icapps/ios-stella/README.md

 1. Add a Github issue describing the missing functionality or bug.
 2. Implement the changes according to the `Swiftlint` coding guidelines.
+3. Make sure your changes don't break the current version. (`deprecate` is needed)
-3. Fully test the added changes.
+4. Fully test the added changes.
-4. Send a pull-request.
+5. Send a pull-request.

 ### Contributors 🤙